lwz7512/portfolio/source/_posts/stuck-at-Starting-packager.md

  ```

 I tried to use Expo app installed in my Android mobile to scan the QR code, but nothing happened.
-Then a press `a` in console, the application showed in screen(my Mac connected to mobile by usb cable).
+Then I press `a` in console, the application showed in screen(my Mac connected to mobile by usb cable).

 To see the modified result of the app, just made some changes in App.js then waiting for rebuilding process and new content will present in the screen.

 It looks like easy and smooth, everything is OK until I press Ctrl+c to shutdown the dev server.

-> When I tried to restart the packager by ** npm start ** , it stopped in Starting packager...
+> When I attempted to restart the packager by ** npm start --reset-cache ** , it stopped in Starting packager...

 even waited for couples of minutes, NO further progress AT ALL!!!